dfuenzalida/CodeSandbox/README.md

 * `groovyService.threadPoolSize` - defines the size of the thread pool that can work on tasks (eg. how many containers can run simultaneously).
 By default it's set to `3`.
 * `groovyService.timeoutSecs` - the maximum time (in seconds) that a task can be running before being killed.
 By default it's set to `10` seconds.
 Internally it uses the `timeout` command from GNU coreutils, so it also accepts one of the following suffixes: 's' for seconds (the default), 'm' for minutes, 'h' for hours or 'd' for days.
 NOTE: A duration of `0` disables the timeout.

-### Limitations, possible enhancements
+### Limitations, concerns and possible enhancements

-* **Security**: The service does not implement any mechanism of **authentication and authorization** - if a request meets the bare minimum validation is queued and (eventually) executed.
-It is trivial an unlimited amount of "slow" tasks and prevent other users to submit tasks.
-An enhancement would be to include:
+* **Security**: The service does not implement any mechanism of **authentication and authorization** - if a request meets the bare minimum validation, a task is queued and (eventually) executed.
+It is trivial an unlimited amount of "slow" tasks that simply wait and prevent other users to submit tasks.
+An enhancement on this would be to include:
-  * Authentication and authorization - only valid users of an organization should be allowed to see *their own* tasks and submit tasks
+  * Authentication and authorization - only valid users of an organization should be allowed to see *their own* tasks and submit tasks.
+For RESTful services is very common to provide an endpoint where authorized users or apps submit a POST request to create a *token* that is sent with the HTTP headers and used by the service to validate the request.
-  * A rate/quota system (complex): for a given principal or account there should be a limit on the number of tasks they can submit per unit of time (eg. "5 tasks per minute") and/or runtime (eg. "100 seconds of runtime per minute, per client")
+  * An usage rate/quota system: for a given principal or account there should be a limit on the number of tasks they can submit per unit of time (eg. "5 tasks per minute") and/or runtime (eg. "100 seconds of runtime per minute, per client, across all their tasks")

 * **Breaking out the container**: GroovyService was written with the assumption that containers are generally safe but it could be possible to [run scripts that run shell commands](https://stackoverflow.com/a/159270/483566) and extract precise version information of the environment and then attempt to recreate [known exploits for Docker](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker), like the following: